CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-3/Readme.md

 ##  3.1 Construction of a State

-_A STATE comes to life under following conditions
+_A STATE comes to life under following conditions_

-- When its start with the State Machine i.e. its the starting state or
+- When its start with the State Machine i.e. its the starting state  OR
-- When State Machine transit to a state from another state._
+- When State Machine transit to a state from another state

 ## 3.2 Destruction of a State

-_A STATE is destructed under following conditions
+_A STATE is destructed under following conditions_

-- When the State Machine is terminated and the STATE was the last active state. or
+- When the State Machine is terminated and the STATE was the last active state OR
-- When State Machine transit from the current state to any other State._
+- When State Machine transit from the current state to any other State

 ## 3.3 Visualizing the State Life Cycle

-_Lets continue wit our earlier example with two States
+_Lets continue with our earlier example with two States

 - firstState
 - secondState